jbcodeforce/shift_left_utils/docs/migration.md

 # Migration process

 This chapter is going over a simple fact to sources pipeline migration.
-Be sure to have done the project setup using one of the option as explained [in this note](./setup.md).
+Be sure to have done the project setup using one of the two option as explained [in this note](./setup.md).

-All the dbt source tables are defined in the examples folder.
+All the dbt source tables are defined in the #SRC_FOLDER folder.

 The method start from a fact table.